arunpraba/reactjs.org/src/content/reference/react/useEffect.md

 <Intro>

-`useEffect` is a React Hook that lets you [synchronize a component with an external system.](/learn/synchronizing-with-effects)
+`useEffect` is a React Hook that enables you [synchronize a component with an external system.](/learn/synchronizing-with-effects)

 ```js
 useEffect(setup, dependencies?)